alice-financial/spex/README.md

 base_rails_app | A smoke test for a rails dev environment, and as close to the output from `rails new ...` as possible.
-Postgresql is used for Active record instead of SQlite and rubyracer is used as a JavaScript runtime building_ruby_from_source | Showing how to compile Ruby from source as part of your Vagrant Box setup rspec_guard | Setting up Guard to to run your RSpec tests when files change
+Postgresql is used for Active record instead of SQlite and rubyracer is used as a JavaScript runtime building_ruby_from_source | Showing how to compile Ruby from source as part of your Vagrant Box setup rspec_guard | Setting up Guard to to run your RSpec tests when files change rspec_guard_spring | Setting up Spring with Rspec and Guard to run your tests faster

 ## Before you begin
 1. Install [Vagrant] (http://www.vagrantup.com/downloads.html)